ArturDavidenko/ArturDavidenko/README.md

 # 👋 Hello, I'm Artur Davidenko

-**.NET Software Engineer** with a strong engineering mindset, focused on building maintainable and scalable systems.
+**.NET Software Develper** with a strong engineering mindset, focused on building maintainable and scalable systems.
 Hands-on experience working in Agile teams in modern tech companies.
 Thinks beyond code - with a strong focus on architecture, product mindset, and long-term system growth.

 ---